NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/firewall-rules-to-custom-rules.md

 The request would be blocked, since custom rules are evaluated in order and the _Block_ action will stop the evaluation of other rules.

 {{<Aside type="note">}}
-For the custom rules converted from your existing firewall rules, Cloudflare will preserve your current order of execution.
+For the custom rules converted from your existing firewall rules, Khulnasoft will preserve your current order of execution.
 {{</Aside>}}

 ### Logs and events